ptupitsyn/ptupitsyn.github.io/_posts/2020-04-18-Ignite-JNI-Thread-Detach.md

 Both APIs are very similar. `destructor` has a signature of `void (*destructor)(void*)`.
 It is called only when a non-null value is stored in the corresponding storage, and that value is passed as the only argument.

 This is perfect for us, just look at the signature: `jint DetachCurrentThread(JavaVM *vm)`.
 We can store `JavaVM` pointer in the thread local storage, and pass `DetachCurrentThread` function pointer as a destructor directly, on any OS!
-The whole solution looks like this:
+The whole solution looks like this for Linux:

 ```cs
 [DllImport("libcoreclr.so")]